angelachen-19/Interactive-Lab-Hub/Lab 5/README.md

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.
 **\*\*\*Include a short video demonstrating the finished result.\*\*\***
+- **Rock-Scissors-Paper!** Do you know this game?!
+Yes we all do.
+For this lab, we, Kaiyuan Deng (kd487), Angela Chen (ac2689), Yehao Zhang （yz2444）, and Zhengxing Xue （zx252） together to create a fun and new version of this game through sense-making systems that are taught in this lab session.
+- Sense-making system: OpenCV and MediaPipe
+- **Game instruction**: two players place their hands in front of the camera and made a pose of either rock, scissor or paper during each round.
+The MediaPipe will detect both hands‘ locations, and we adopted OpenCV to display and print the each round's result on the screen (in gray blue colors).
+The rule of the game is based on:
+1) scissor > paper
+2) paper > rock
+3) rock > scissor
+4) draw and even game when both hands display the same results, scissor = scissor, paper = paper, and rock = rock.
+For the player who wins twice out of the three rounds in total, he or she will be the winner for the game!

+- Here's a video to our game playing: **https://youtu.be/YqvtDnU0N14**
+- User testing and feedback
+1) we found that when parts of two hands overlapped, the camera cannot detect them and produce the game result.
+At the same time, it's optimal to have two hands placed in the middle of the camera detection area so that it can quickly sense the objects.
+In our future iteration, we'd love improve our code in order to avoid the errors made by overlapping.
+2) we also noticed that the background setting requires high brightness.
+During our testing, the camera initially faced the backlight area and the hands were darkened when shown on the screen.
+The camera sometimes wouldn't able to detect the hands if the background is too dark.
+In our future iteration, we want to increase the range of brightness detection for the camera.